zineos/aimet/Docs/featureguide/adascale.rst

 To use AdaScale, you must:

 - Use PyTorch.
-AdaScale does not support other frameworks yet.
+AdaScale does not support other frameworks yet
 - Load a pre-trained model
 - Create a dataloader for the model